-1. Building cranes may be used by the Contractor only with the prior approval of the Buyer's Contractor Coordinator and only after appropriate bailment liability documentation is approved by Buyer.
-Contractor operators must be trained/qualified to operate the equipment.
+1. Building cranes may be used by the Contractor only with the prior approval of the Contract Coordinator and only after appropriate bailment liability documentation is approved by Buyer.
 Testing or proof loading prior to and/or after the Contractor's use shall be at the Contractor's expense.

-2. With the exception of Section I.K.1 of this document, the use of Buyer's tools and equipment is strictly forbidden.
+2. With the exception of Section I.K.1. of this document, the use of Buyer tools and equipment is strictly forbidden.

-L. Work Safety Permits
+L. Buyer Work Safety Permits